 Committee

-All letters will be received via the Area Service Office and logged by the WSR subcommittee.
+All letters will be received via the Area Service Office or the PO Box and logged by the WSR subcommittee.

 No personal last names, addresses, or phone numbers of the Step Guides, committee members, or anyone else will be given to the Step writer.